 - Try to understand why the designer chose those elements and not others.
 Why this particular player structure, and why that set of resources?
 What would have happened if the designer had chosen differently?

-Some specific Costikyan-related questions to ask yourself during a critical analysis of a game:
+Some specific questions to ask yourself when you’re describing the formal elements of a game: